johnbintz/jasmine-headless-webkit/index.md

 ## Enter `jasmine-headless-webkit`

-`jasmine-headless-webkit` uses the [Qt WebKit widget](http://trac.webkit.org/wiki/QtWebKit) to run your specs without needing to render a pixel.
+`jasmine-headless-webkit` uses the [QtWebKit widget](http://trac.webkit.org/wiki/QtWebKit) to run your specs without needing to render a pixel.
 It's nearly as fast as running in a JavaScript engine like Node.js, and, since it's a real browser environment, all the modules you would normally use, like jQuery and Backbone, work without any modifications.
 If you write your tests correctly, they'll even work when running in the Jasmine gem's server with no changes to your code.